Skip to main content

 );

-Chisel provides the following ways of delivering the code underlying the blackbox.
-Consider the following blackbox that adds two real numbers together.
+Chisel provides the following ways of delivering the code underlying the external module.
+Consider the following external module that adds two real numbers together.
 The numbers are represented in chisel3 as 64-bit unsigned integers.

 import chisel3._